Acquired

 Zodiac Solmaris

 Paris Corner Zodiac Solmaris is an Eau de Parfum launched in 2025.
-The fragrance opens with Salt and Ginger, settles into a heart of Aquatic and Algae, and dries down to a base of Vetiver, Cedar, and Oakmoss.
+Zodiac Solmaris opens with Salt and Ginger, settles into a heart of Algae and Aquatic, and dries down to a base of Cedar, Vetiver, and Oakmoss.
+Paris Corner's Zodiac Solmaris carries an Acquired verdict, a fresh-led wear.

 A salty sea-spray opening over ginger and a green algae heart, settling into cedar-vetiver-oakmoss, Zodiac Solmaris is a confident summer-aquatic statement at a wallet-friendly price.